The Corporate Tax Planning Law Review: Switzerland

 Collective investment schemes include investment companies with variable capital (open-end), fund contracts (open-end) and limited partnerships for collective investments (closed-end).

-Companies limited by shares require a minimum share capital of 100,000 Swiss francs, whereas LLCs require a minimum share capital of 20,000 Swiss francs.
+Companies limited by shares require a minimum share capital of 100,000 Swiss francs, whereas limited liability companies require a minimum share capital of 20,000 Swiss francs.

 Although less common than the two aforementioned types of companies, Swiss law also permits partnerships limited by shares.